 Are you looking for a delicious homemade Slow Cook spaghetti sauce that is so good you can make and enjoy all year?

-Folks, this is the one!
+Folks, this is the homemade slow cook spaghetti sauce for you!
 I’ve used other spaghetti sauce recipes in the past.
 This one is my favorite and I’m sharing with you today.
 How exciting is that?

 You can easily double or triple this recipe to make large batches to water bath can for long term enjoyment.
 It’s really easy and takes a while to cook, but the best things in life come slowly.
 This sauce is definitely that.